Timinator2000/PySkillz/markdowns/05 - loops/loops-basic.md

 # Exercise #2: Start to Finish on One Line

-Create a function that prints all integers between, and including the two integers given, on a single line.
+Write a function that prints all integers from `start` up to and including `finish`, on a single line, separated by spaces.

 Example: